dragino/LM502/Release/readme.txt

+1、LM502 LoRaWAN Module v1.0:
+	* Shipped firmware for LM502 and LM502-Demo-Board
-1、LM502 LoRaWAN Module v1.0: Firmware to use LM502 as a LoRaWAN AT Command module.
+	* Firmware to use LM502 as a LoRaWAN AT Command module.
 	* Doesn't support any sensor
-	* Need external MCU to use AT command to start LoRaWAN 2、LM502 LoRaWAN Sensor Node v1.0: Firmware to use LM502 as a standalone module.
+	* Need external MCU to use AT command to start LoRaWAN

+2、LM502 LoRaWAN Sensor Node v1.0:
+	*Firmware to use LM502 as a standalone module.
 	* Support various sensors
 	* no need external MCU